Let’s describe a common scenario for workers handling inbound receiving on behalf of buildings, stores, universities, warehouses, etc.

 Is shipping label scanning right for your company?
 At PackageX, our customers span a variety of industries and use cases but those who utilize our OCR for shipping labels typically process high-volumes of packages and have a need for quick and accurate data extraction from shipping labels.
 The use cases include but are not limited to:

-• Efficient Mailroom Operations: For campus mailrooms, residential buildings, or corporate offices who need to automate the ingestion of package data and use it to notify recipients of deliveries.
+- Efficient Mailroom Operations: For campus mailrooms, residential buildings, or corporate offices that need to scan packages and automate the ingestion of package data to notify recipients of deliveries.

 Are you interested in trying our OCR API to see if it is right for your team?
 After scheduling a demo, a Sales Engineer will contact you to discuss your unique needs, current tech stack, and more.